Davis College’s Murph re-appointed to national NAADA Board of Directors

-Tracee Murph, coordinator of alumni relations with Texas Tech's Davis College of Agricultural Sciences & Natural Resources, has been re-appointed to a one-year term on the National Agricultural Alumni & Development Association's Board of Directors, officials announced today (Aug.
-4).
+Tracee Murph, Assistant Director of Alumni Relations within Texas Tech's Davis College of Agricultural Sciences & Natural Resources, has been re-appointed to a one-year term on the National Agricultural Alumni & Development Association's Board of Directors, officials announced today (July 11).

-“I'm excited to welcome Tracee back to our Board of Directors,” said NAADA President Jordan Moseley.
+“I'm pleased to announce that Tracee Murph is returning to the NAADA Board of Directors,” said NAADA President Jordan Moseley.
 “I look forward to partnering with our board members as they include a diverse representation of individuals from all over the country.”

-This diversity is vital to the organization, enhancing mission-critical solutions to better serve NAADA and its universities as NAADA provides education, support and recognition for professionals and volunteers dedicated to expanding resources for advancing agriculture and related disciplines through land-grant and other colleges of agricultural sciences and partner programs, he said.
+This diversity is vital to our organization enhancing mission-critical solutions to better serve NAADA and its universities as NAADA provides education, support and recognition for professionals and volunteers dedicated to expanding resources for advancing agriculture and related disciplines through land-grant and other colleges of agricultural sciences and partner programs, he said.

-Murph's term of service began in June with that of more than 20 other board members from across the United States, following NAADA's 47th Annual Conference in Fayetteville, Arkansas.
+Murph's term of service began July 1 with that of more than 20 other board members from across the United States, following NAADA's 48th Annual Conference.
 A NAADA member since 2011, Murph joined the organization's Publications & Projects Committee in 2012.
 She also served on NAADA's Education Committee & Re-branding Ad Hoc Committee.

 Since becoming a member institution in the 1990s, Tech's Davis College has won several NAADA Publications and Projects awards, including honors for the college's Landmarks and The Agriculturalist magazines.
 CASNR hosted the organization's annual conference in 2011.
 NAADA provides education and support for professionals, volunteers and student leaders who are dedicated to serving land-grant colleges of agricultural sciences and related programs.
 The network of members includes institutions from all across the United States.

-CONTACT: Tracee Murph, Coordinator of Alumni Relations, Davis College of Agricultural Sciences & Natural Resources, Texas Tech University at (806) 742-2802 or email@example.com
+CONTACT: Tracee Murph, Assistant Director of Alumni Relations, Davis College of Agricultural Sciences & Natural Resources, Texas Tech University at (806) 742-2802 or email@example.com